-The fourth movement is marked lento, and is a beautiful sound canvas that features sensitive violin lines over a slightly dark background.
+The fourth movement is marked lento, and it is a beautiful sound canvas that features sensitive violin lines over a slightly dark background.
 The cello has a strong part to play as it merges with the violins for a very special feeling.
 This is, again, a magnificent soundscape that really speaks to me.
 Its ever so gentle sound is sustained until a quiet conclusion.

 The finale is very short, just under two minutes.
 It is reminiscent of the first movement and very dynamic.
 The energy is propulsive and it ends with a flourish.